 In other words, everyone need not be celibate, but all must be self-controlled.

 So, in light of the original question Paul was answering and the original audience he was addressing, here’s the accurate application of his words:

 Paul isn’t presenting sexual temptation as a good reason to get married to a particular person as quickly as possible.
 He’s presenting marriage as a good reason to get married in general.

 This verse is not a specific prescription for frisky couples, but a basic principle for all unmarried folks.

 So to say the least, using his counsel as justification for sexually struggling couples to enter a hasty marriage (or to elope) is a poor application of this scripture.
 In fact, as I explain in a guest post on another blog, if all you want is the sex, my recommendation is that you don’t get married, because marriage isn’t about sex.
 Sex is about marriage.
 And marriage is about relationship.

 Holiness and Sexual Happiness

 I close with this last observation.
 Though the culture of Paul’s time was just as sexually depraved as ours today, consider this: the church in Corinth was willing to promote sexual abstinence (even inside marriage) out of a passion for holiness.
-In contrast, many in the church today are using Paul’s words to encourage couples to let their passion for sex direct the course of their entire life.
+In contrast, the modern church often uses Paul’s words to encourage couples to let their passion for sex direct the course of their entire life.
 Even into the life-long covenant of marriage.

 “I wish that all were as I myself am.
 But each has his own gift from God, one of one kind and one of another.” – 1 Cor 7:7

 Would you like to enjoy both holiness and sexual happiness?
-Then I hope you’ll come back next week when I’ll attempt to put this “marry or burn” verse in a context where it could motivate you to actually prepare for your future marital sex life.
+Then check out this post where I attempt to put this “marry or burn” verse in a context where it could motivate you to actually prepare for your future marital sex life.
 Instead of just get married.
-(Here’s that post!)